davidmote/pydf/README.md

 ## Background

-Several project require PDF report generation with included images and graphs, such as application validation/verification via automated testing, templated reports, customized documents, etc. Therefore the need for a service to automate this workflow is desired.
+Several projects require PDF report generation with included images and graphs, such as application validation/verification via automated testing, templated reports, customized documents, etc. Therefore the need for a service to automate this workflow is desired.